jaredh159/tailwind-react-native-classnames/readme.md

-To override the default implementations of these named shadow classes, [add your own custom utilties](#adding-custom-classes) -- any custom utilities you provide will override the ones this library ships with.
+To override the default implementations of these named shadow classes, [add your own custom utilties](#adding-custom-classes) -- any custom utilities you provide with the same names will override the ones this library ships with.

 ## RN-Only Additions